mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Draw 3 spell cards.

 name:     Onyx Jaguar<br>
-text:     Whenever an allied minion is moved for any reason, it gains +1⚔️/+1❤️.
+text:     Whenever an allied minion changes location, it gains +1⚔️/+1❤️.

 name:     Phoenix Barrage<br>
 text:     Deal 3 damage to a unit.
 Put a **Phoenix Fire** into your hand.